 So I think it is a mistake simply to go on using the same shapes of programs what were designed for a quite different purpose.

-Stilgherrian: Are there any examples of the new approaches to television work that you no of?
+Stilgherrian: Are there any examples of the new approaches to television work that you know of?

 David Attenborough: No. No, I think that’s what we’ve got to do.
 I was lucky enough to be in the business — I joined in 1952 — when we were working out those things, and that was great fun.